 Problem 1: My coffee tastes strange

 As stated in the second section, hot water can leave a buildup of mineral deposits in your machine which can compromise the flavor of your coffee.
-It’s therefore recommended to clean your coffee maker more regularly to avoid such problems.
+It’s therefore recommended to clean your coffee maker with vinegar more regularly to avoid such problems.

 Problem 2: Water fails to flow through the coffee maker